• Home

 In the world of Big Data, data visualization tools and technologies are essential to analyze massive amounts of information and make data-driven decisions.

 Human eyes are drawn to colors and patterns.
-You can quickly identify red from blue, square from the circle.
+You can quickly identify red from blue, and square from the circle.

 Human culture is visual, including everything from art and advertisements to TV and movies.